WebOfTrustInfo/rwot9-prague/draft-documents/BlockcertsV3.md

 	"data": "{\"test\": true"
 }
 ```

+**Option 2**

+Remove completely.
+Metadata could be grabbed by the `credentialSubject` field.
+The VC spec does not have requirements over the types of information that could be mentioned `credentialSubject`, but because this is where the "holder" and "subject" properties live, it makes sense that any sort of additional  metadata live here.
+This will be consistent and interroptable with other verifiable credentials that are not blockcerts, and other verifiable credential wallets.

 ## Badge Claim
 Going off of the paper written from a previous RWoT over open badges as a vc (https://github.com/WebOfTrustInfo/rwot6-santabarbara/blob/master/final-documents/open-badges-are-verifiable-credentials.md), an example badge claim we can create for those that want a similar badge-like experience could look like below.